 There are five different types of responses that are built into everyone’s body from nature: social engagement, fight, flight, dissociation, and freeze response.
 These happen mechanically (unconsciously) in most people where each answer is identified with a different perception of the situation.
 The first three mentioned are linked to the mammalian brain and the last two to the “reptile brain” and its systems.

-Why do we think they are important?
-It is because they affect your whole mood, body language and reaction in social situations!
-Evolution has given us triggers we basically can’t control which greatly affect our behavior!
+Why do we think they are essential?
+It is because they affect your whole mood, body language, and reaction in social situations!
+Evolution has given us triggers we basically can’t control, which significantly affects our behavior!
 The behavior is not always optimal.
 The respect you receive or the attraction you experience from the opposite sex can result from this.
-Fortunately, most people feel they want to be free and control their own responses instead of being ruled by something built in from evolution.
+Fortunately, most people feel they want to be free and control their responses instead of being ruled by something built in from evolution.

 Your thoughts may also be linked to these responses.
-It is a rather complex theme, but in situations where the responses become guided by your thoughts, it is possible to use cognitive therapy, and thus change your responses.
-In some situations, the responses will unfold physically., In these cases, you will need bodily therapy.
-An example of bodily oriented therapy is TRE, (Trauma release exercise) which will be discussed more another time.
+It is a rather complicated theme, but in situations where the responses become guided by your thoughts, it is possible to use cognitive therapy, and thus change your responses.
+In some cases, the responses will unfold physically., In these cases, you will need bodily treatment.
+An example of physical oriented therapy is TRE -Trauma Release Exercise, which we have written an article on.

 The different type of instincts and responses:

 1. Social engagement: